Soup333/Windows-Sandbox-Gaming-Guide/README.md

 * In my testing, 60 fps and potentially higher is smoother than leaving games at 30 fps / vsync
 * Also lower resolutions may also be smoother, not sure about this one

+# If there are any issues, open a new issue :o